Lipschitz homotopy convergence of Alexandrov spaces II: Introduction

-The proof is along the same line as in the previous paper \cite{MY:lip}, but we need to check the Lipschitz constant more carefully.
+Although the proof is along the same lines as in the previous paper \cite{MY:lip}, we have to check the Lipschitz constant more carefully.

-The other modification is new, which is the relative version of the main theorem with respect to extremal subsets.
-Extremal subsets are singular sets of Alexandrov spaces introduced by Perelman and Petrunin \cite{PP:ext}.
-It is known that in some sense any Alexandrov space is uniquely stratified into extremal subsets.
-Kapovitch \cite[\S9]{K:stab} proved that the stability homeomorphism of Perelman can be chosen to preserve such extremal subsets.
-It is natural to expect that the same is true for our Lipschitz homotopy.
+The other modification is new: a relative version of the main theorem with respect to extremal subsets. \textit{Extremal subsets} are singular sets of Alexandrov spaces introduced by Perelman and Petrunin \cite{PP:ext}, which connect the geometric and topological structures of Alexandrov spaces (see Section \ref{sec:ext} for the definition).
+It is known that in some sense any Alexandrov space is uniquely stratified into its extremal subsets (\cite{PP:ext}).
+Kapovitch \cite[\S9]{K:stab} proved that the stability homeomorphism of Perelman can be chosen to preserve such extremal strata.
+It is thus natural to expect that the same holds true for our Lipschitz homotopy equivalence.